-This popular flavored tea blend has its roots in 1830s Great Britain.
+This popular flavored tea has its roots in 1830s Great Britain.
 As the legend goes, the British Prime Minister Earl Grey II had rescued the young son of a Chinese Mandarin from drowning (or the son of an Indian Rajah from a tiger, depending on who’s telling the story).
-The grateful father brought him a gift of blended Indian and Ceylon teas flavored with oil of bergamot, extracted from the rind of bergamot oranges.
+The grateful father brought him a gift of tea flavored with oil of bergamot, extracted from the rind of bergamot oranges.

 This tea is sold loose leaf, meaning it will not arrive packed in tea bags.